Catenscia/MxOps/docs/source/user_documentation/checks.md

 ## SuccessCheck

-This is the most simple `Check` and is included by default on every `ContractCall`.
+This is the most simple `Check` and is included by default on every transaction `Step`.
 This will verify that the transaction went without any error.

 If you use the `checks` keywords, make sure to add the `SuccessCheck` like this: